darbymccauley/snap_spec/README.md

-# Leuschner_Spectrometer
+# snap_spec

-Control code for the UC Berkeley Leuschner Radio Observatory spectrometer.
+Control code for the spectrometer and correlator used in the UC Berkeley undergraduate radio labratory (Ay121).

-Updates from previous spectromenter:
-  - Upgrading control code from Python 2 to Python 3
-  - Updating spectrometer from ROACH to SNAP
-  - Upgrading to dependency on casperfpga
-  - Building a correlator that works in the same way as the spectrometer

 Done under the instruction and advising of Professor Aaron Parsons of UC Berkeley.
 2022 Darby McCauley: darbymccauley@berkeley.edu